clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 <!--more-->

+## Update from 2021
+**This post is old and many details herein are severely outdated**.
+A few `EDIT:` markers have been highlighted to point out the biggest changes, but the rest of the post is left unedited for historical reasons.
+Consider checking for a more recent [#kubernetes](/tags/kubernetes/) post.

 ## Overview
 The reason this library even works at all, is the amount of homebrew generics present in the kubernetes API.